mikejin01/Django-DB/README.md

-# Django-Backend
+# Django-Backend 2025
-A generic Django backend providing structured, RESTful API access to multiple frontend clients.
+A generic Django backend providing structured, RESTful API access to multiple frontend clients. mikejin

 ## Development Environment Setup
 Create a python virtual environment.
 Here it is named `.venv` and is placed in the root folder.
 You can place it anywhere you'd like and name it whatever you'd like.